-Sue: When we see his face, it had better be worth that reaction.
+Sue: When we finally see his face, it had better be worth that reaction.
 He shat himself!

 General Chellak is killed by a mud bath.

 Sue: Oh no, I really liked him.
-He was the only one I liked.
+In fact, he was the only one I liked.

 Morgus is deposed by Krau Timmin.

-Sue: Monneypenny has taken over.
+Sue: Moneypenny has taken over.
 Excellent.
 But he hasn’t got anything to lose now.
-This could get nasty.
+This could get very nasty.

 Stotz kills his colleagues in cold blood.

 Sue: What a bastard.
 He even laughed at the end.
 Who am I supposed to be rooting for again?